faasm/faasm/docs/benchmarks.md

 To test pure computation against the native environment we can use the [Polybench/C benchmark](http://web.cse.ohio-state.edu/~pouchet.2/software/polybench/).

-The code is checked into this repository and can be compiled to wasm and uploaded as follows:
+The code is checked into this repository and can be compiled to wasm and uploaded as follows.

+Note that you'll need an upload server running (i.e. using the `upload` target).

 ```
 # Compile to wasm